MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-monitoring-configuration.md

 - Database Replica

-For each facet, the management pack introduces two monitors for custom user policy:
+For each facet, the management pack introduces two monitors for the custom user policy:

 - Two-state monitor with a **Warning** state.
-This monitor reflects the state of Custom User Policy that has one of the predefined warning categories as **Policy Category**.
+This monitor shows the state of the custom user policy that has one of the predefined warning categories as **Policy Category**.

 - Two-state monitor with an **Error** state.
-This monitor reflects the state of Custom User Policy that has one of the predefined error categories as **Policy Category**.
+This monitor shows the state of the custom user policy that has one of the predefined error categories as **Policy Category**.

 ## Data File and Transaction Log File Space Monitoring